PaNOSC-ViNYL/ase/doc/ase/dft/wannier.rst

    but rather a larger unit cell defined by repeating the original unit cell by the number of **k**-points in each direction.
    We will refer to this unit cell as the large unit cell.
-   Note that for a :math:`\Gamma`-point calculation the large unit cell coinsides with the original unit cell.
+   Note that for a Gamma-point calculation the large unit cell coinsides with the original unit cell.
    The large unitcell defines also the periodicity of the Wannier orbitals.